ethan166/tip-calculator/prework_readme.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the functionality!
-- Added the rounding the total each button to help user clearly decide the exact amount and also a reset button to see the original value.
+- Added the rounding the totals button to help user decide the exact amount and also a reset button to see the original values.

 ## Video Walkthrough